Coloquinte/locked-tapeout/blog/post.md

 The [main project file](https://github.com/Coloquinte/locked-tapeout/blob/main/src/project.v) will be responsible for loading the key.
 We are going to keep it simple and read the key directly from the primary inputs.
 On a production design, getting the key in would be part of the boot sequence.

-To make sure it all works, we write a [testbench](https://github.com/Coloquinte/locked-tapeout/blob/main/test/test.py) that checks that our counter behaves as expected... and is indeed broken with the wrong key.
+To make sure it all works, we wrote a [testbench](https://github.com/Coloquinte/locked-tapeout/blob/main/test/test.py) that checks that our counter behaves as expected... and is indeed broken with the wrong key.

-And finally we have the full mask design!
+And finally we have the full masks for the design!
 The code for the TinyTapeout project is available [here](https://github.com/Coloquinte/locked-tapeout), and our locked counter will hopefully be on the TT06 chip when it tapes out.
 If you want to go further, have a look at [the project page](https://github.com/Coloquinte/moosic-yosys-plugin) or [our Free Silicon Conference presentation](https://peertube.f-si.org/videos/watch/7f250190-6d8f-4a67-8ed6-d07deda7fba0).

 For power users, the plugin provides a lot of additional options to pick your security metrics, or to balance security and performance.
 Logic locking is an active area of research, and we are happy to provide an open-source tool to apply it to your designs.